 Each and every website is designed to achieve certain goals.
-Conversion rate optimization, or CRO, is a process aimed to increase the amount of website visitors that convert into customers, subscribers or followers.
+Conversion rate optimization, or CRO, is a process of an e-commerce website redesign aimed to increase the amount of website visitors that convert into customers, subscribers or followers.

 Basically, conversion rate optimization tips consist of the following:

 - Choose the right metrics to measure results.